ufal/UMR/doc/temporal.md

   - there is a **clear temporal relation** between both events;
   - the parent event is (a subtype of) a **process** (in particular, not state, not habitual);
-  - both events have **the same modal annotation** (parent+value) OR the parent event has `:full-affirmative` relation to the AUTH.
+  - both events have **the same modal annotation** (parent+value) OR the parent event has `:full-affirmative` relation to the `author`.

 **Principle**: Make a **timeline** and try to relate each event to **immediately preceding / following** event or time expression!